April 13, 2026

 You can't ask your US sales team to check LinkedIn at midnight.
 But an offshore team in Mumbai?
 They're awake and watching.

-• Flagged overnight job postings
+• Flagged overnight job postings from target accounts

 • Identified new funding announcements

-• Drafted 5 personalized outreach templates
+• Drafted personalized outreach templates for the top signals

-• Already started conversations with 3 new prospects
+• Started conversations with 3 new prospects

 Cost comparison: